Zinoirene/JUST-DRINKS-LTD-SALES-ANALYSIS/README.md

 - Store 76 leads with the highest average wine sales price at $34.19, while Store 28 has the lowest at $12.21.

 ## Recommendations

+# Request:
+The Executive leadership requested recommendations on the vendor activity in order to focus efforts strategically on key supplier relationships.

-#1.
-Prioritize Top Vendors
+1. Prioritize Top Vendors
    - Focus on the top 10 vendors for strategic discussions and relationship management to ensure continued supply chain stability and leverage for better terms.

 2. Implement Performance-Based Adjustments

-Use the performance evaluations to decide whether to continue, expand, or reduce engagements with each top vendor based on their delivery, quality, and cost metrics.
+   - Use the performance evaluations to decide whether to continue, expand, or reduce engagements with each top vendor based on their delivery, quality, and cost metrics.

-Develop Risk Mitigation Strategies
+3. Develop Risk Mitigation Strategies

-Establish contingency plans and explore alternative vendors to reduce dependency risks associated with the top 10 vendors.
+   - Establish contingency plans and explore alternative vendors to reduce dependency risks associated with the top 10 vendors.

-Leverage Negotiation Opportunities
+4. Leverage Negotiation Opportunities

-Negotiate improved terms, discounts, and service levels with the top 10 vendors based on the financial throughput data to optimize cost savings and competitive positioning.
+   - Negotiate improved terms, discounts, and service levels with the top 10 vendors based on the financial throughput data to optimize cost savings and competitive positioning.

-Monitor and Review Regularly
+5. Monitor and Review Regularly

-Continuously monitor the performance and financial impact of the top 10 vendors and review strategies regularly to adapt to any changes or emerging risks.
+   - Continuously monitor the performance and financial impact of the top 10 vendors and review strategies regularly to adapt to any changes or emerging risks.